Ectoedemia pseudoilicis

 Ectoedemia pseudoilicis is a moth of the family Nepticulidae.
 It is widespread in mainland Greece and also present on Crete and in Turkey.

 The wingspan is 3.8-5.9 mm.
 Adults are on wing from April to July.
 There is one generation per year.

 The larvae feed on Quercus coccifera.
 They mine the leaves of their host plant.
-The mine consists of a more or less contorted gallery, almost filled with black frass.
 In Greece, almost always occurring together with Ectoedemia haraldi.